 But frustratingly, the review authors found no high-quality studies on the topic at all.
 "This intervention is widely recommended to patients without any proven benefit or clear understanding of any potential harms.
 This may delay the use of more effective treatment options resulting in disease progression and patient suffering or adverse effects," the authors state.

-Bottom line: The relationship between caffeine and hearing health has not been studied enough to know what, if any, impact caffeine has on Meniere's disease, hearing loss or tinnitus.
+The relationship between caffeine and hearing health has not been studied enough to know what, if any, impact caffeine has on hearing loss, tinnitus or auditory conditions like Meniere's disease.

 If you enjoy coffee, soda or energy drinks and are otherwise healthy, there is no hearing-related research indicating you should stop.
 That said, if you want to see if cutting back on caffeine helps you, then by all means give it a try.

 Note: This piece originally published in August 2021.
 It was updated and medically reviewed in July 2023 by Dr. Patricia Weiser, a licensed pharmacist and medical writer.
 She obtained her Doctor of Pharmacy degree at the University of Pittsburgh.